spotinst/help/src/docs/tools-and-provisioning/terraform/getting-started/README.md

 Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom, in-house solutions.
 Terraform supports many cloud providers and platforms including Spot.

-It is really easy to get started to intengrate Spot by NetApp with Terraform.
+It is really easy to get started to integrate Spot by NetApp with Terraform.

 For more information, reference our official provider [documentation](https://registry.terraform.io/providers/spotinst/spotinst/latest/docs).